 - Train the dog to target your hand when you need him to get off the couch.
 Click and treat him for obliging.

 - At the same time, make another sleeping area (made just for the dog) very appealing.
 Get the most comfy dog bed you can find and feed your dog many tasty treats when he goes there.
-By doing this, not only are you making the new sleeping area appealing because it's now an area where great things happen, but you are also teaching the dog that great things happen WHEN you approach his new sleeping area.
+By doing this, not only are you making the new sleeping area appealing because it's now an area where great things happen, but you are also teaching the dog that great things happen when you approach his new sleeping area.

 - Let sleeping dogs lie.
 In some cases, Rover's behavior may be somewhat justified.
 Children may have pestered him in the past when he was tired and wanted to sleep or the owner may have pet him repeatedly on the couch when all he was doing was sending distance-increasing signals because he wanted to do is sleep.
 Dogs can get grumpy too when they are tired and if they are repeatedly pestered, a time may finally come when they must resort to plan B to make the message clear that they wish to sleep.
-Contrary to what we may think, dogs aren't always willing to be given attention and pet 24 hours a day 7 days a week.
+Contrary to what we may think, dogs aren't always willing to be given attention 24 hours a day, 7 days a week.
 Some may tolerate it, some may not.

 - Remove as many stressors as you can from your dog's life.
-Dog trainer Pat Miller claims: "Aggression is caused by cumulative stress that pushes a dog over his aggression threshold.
+Dog trainer Pat Miller claims, "Aggression is caused by cumulative stress that pushes a dog over his aggression threshold.
 We’re all grumpier when we’re stressed."

 - Never use force or intimidation as these outdated methods make problems worse.